-Julia Fowler is the creator of the Southern Women Channel, a YouTube channel with over 22 million views.
+Julia Fowler is an actor, producer, screenwriter, author, dancer and creator of the Southern Women Channel, a YouTube channel with over 30 million views.
 Julia writes, directs and acts in all of the videos for her channel.
 Her videos have gone viral, been written about in newspapers throughout the South, and were featured on The Today Show.
-Her book, Talk Southern To Me, released by Gibbs-Smith Publishing, is a collection of comedic essays and Southernisms that has been endorsed by Dolly Parton as “fun, informative and oh so Southern.”
-Julia is currently at work on a second book for Gibbs-Smith that will hit the shelves fall 2020.
+Julia’s books, Talk Southern to Me (2018) and Embrace Your Southern, Sugar (2020) both released by Gibbs Smith Publishing, are collections of comedic essays and southernisms that have been endorsed by celebrated southerners such as Dolly Parton, Delta Burke, and Andie MacDowell.
+Most recently, Julia wrote on the Netflix comedy, Country Comfort.

 Julia was born and raised in Gaffney, South Carolina.
 She graduated Phi Beta Kappa from the University of South Carolina with a BA in Theatre and Dance and is a proud sister of Chi Omega sorority.
 While in college, Julia, with the help of her Mama and Daddy, opened a dance studio in Gaffney, SC offering classes in Tap, Jazz, Ballet and Clogging.
 After seventeen years of serving as artistic director and building award winning dance teams, Julia sold her dance studio and is thrilled that her hometown community still has a terrific studio in which to study her first love…dance.